 Please note that these links all connect to sites that are not under the control of TWU Counselling Services.
 While we believe that these sites offer useful information, we are unable to guarantee the information provided.

 Material and links provided on the TWU Counselling Services website are for educational and informational purposes only, and are not intended as a substitute for professional counselling.

 A collection of pamphlets on various topics contributed by a variety of college and university counselling centers.

-This website has toolkits and manuals that can be downloaded on topics such as depression, anxiety and substance abuse.
+Here to Help: This Canadian website has toolkits and manuals that can be downloaded on topics such as depression, anxiety and substance abuse.
 It also has advice on how to be most helpful when family members are struggling with mental health issues.

-A collection of worksheets which can be downloaded to help you with anxiety, depression, anger and several other mental health issues.
+Cognitive Behavioural Therapy Worksheets: A collection of worksheets which can be downloaded for free to help you with anxiety, depression, anger and several other mental health issues.

 Controlling Anger Before it Controls You is an article from the American Psychological Association's website.

 When Anger Hurts (2nd Edition) Quieting the Storm Within is a great book with theory and practical applications written by Matthew McKay, Peter Rogers and Judith McKay.